kanisterio/kanister/examples/postgres-RDS/README.md

   name: dbconfig
 data:
   region: us-west-2 #Region in which instance is to be created
-  instance_name: akanksha-rds-test  # name of the RDS Instance that would be provisioned
+  instance_name: test-postgresql-instance  # name of the RDS Instance that would be provisioned
 ```

 ## Create secret